-Kim Frum, a senior public relations representative for the USPS, tells Romper in an interview that many mail carriers have experienced extra kindness from people over the past year because of the pandemic.
-“Postal Service employees never expect tips or gratuities, so it’s always a very nice surprise when customers choose to do so.
-With COVID-19 impacting everyone, many of our carriers have been recipients of kindness from their customers.
+Kim Frum, a senior public relations representative for the USPS, tells Romper in an interview that many mail carriers have experienced extra kindness from people over the past two years because of the pandemic.
+“Postal Service employees never expect tips or gratuities, so it’s always a very nice surprise when customers choose to do so — many of our carriers have been recipients of kindness from their customers.
 No matter what time of year, customers can show their appreciation in any number of ways, as long as they stay within the guidelines.”

 Frum’s suggestions for those who want to thank their mail person (and stay within the legal limits of what they’re allowed to accept) include: